-German aircraft drop leaflets all over the city of Warsaw, during World War 2.
+German aircraft drop leaflets all over the city of Warsaw, during World War 2 invasion of Poland.
 They contain the following message (translated from the German): "Soldiers and inhabitants of Warsaw!
 Poland is occupied.
 Only the Modlin fortress is resisting.
 Warsaw is surrounded by German troops.The suburbs are already in our hands.
 You will be committing a crime if you open this megacity to the fortress."
 Polish troops still holding out,reject a call to capitulate.
 Under white flags, foreign diplomats and such are seen leaving Warsaw, past a German barricade.
 The Warsaw Citadel and surrounding Polish military defenses (Fortress Warsaw) are seen in an aerial reconnaissance photograph.
 German officers walk in a group along a railway in Poland.
-Hermann Goering, head of the German Air Forces, consults with his Generals about a bombing campaign against the Polish defense positions.
+Hermann Goering, head of the German Air Forces, consults with his Generals about a bombing campaign against the Polish defense positions during the invasion of Poland.
 Goering and Adolf Hitler seated in a railroad car with staff officers.
 Slate alludes to the Polish military commanders making Warsaw into a virtual fortress including an armed civilian population; and if it is not surrendered, the resistance must be broken.

 September 25, 1939, shows German fliers readying warplanes for air campaign against Poland.
 A German pilot in his cockpit.
 View from German airplane flying over Poland.
 Beautiful cloud formations in background.